 - Giant Defy Advanced Pro 2, 2015

-Finally, there’s the Giant Defy Advanced SL1, which comes in at £3,699 for the only model and sports the ‘SL’ (super light) version of the Advanced Grade Composite, reducing the overall heft of the frame.
+Finally, there’s the Giant Defy Advanced SL 1 and SL 0.
+These come in at £5,249 and £7,499 respectively, sporting the ‘SL’ (super light) version of the Advanced Grade Composite, reducing the overall heft of the frame.

 The Liv women’s bikes have an entirely independent geometry, built from conception around a female rider.
 However, the Liv Avail is available in aluminium and carbon versions and mirrors similar qualities of the Defy.

-The basic Giant Propel Advanced, starting at £1,825, comes with an Advanced Grade Composite frame and the OverDrive steerer.
-Go for the Shimano Ultegra Di2 model at £2,849 and you also bag Giant’s SL1 Aero Wheel System, with wide 55m rims.
+The basic Giant Propel Advanced, starting at £1,599, comes with an Advanced Grade Composite frame and the OverDrive steerer.
+Go for the Shimano Ultegra Di2 model at £2,999 and you also bag Giant’s SL1 Aero Wheel System, with wider rims.

-Moving on to the Giant Propel Advanced Pro, from £2,649, all the bikes come with deep section wheels and more integrated cable routing.
+Moving on to the Giant Propel Advanced Pro, from £2,699 (or £1,549 for a frame), all the bikes come with deep section wheels and more integrated cable routing.
 The OverDrive 2 steerer is used, which is stiffer than that on the basic Advanced and these models enjoy the ‘RideSense’ data recording sensor which will communicate cadence info to an Ant+ computer.